Gentoro-OneMCP/onemcp/cli/README.md

 The Gentoro One MCP CLI provides a fast, consistent way to connect your APIs to AI models that support the Model Context Protocol (MCP).

-It removes the need to build custom adapters or middleware.
-You can start with a built-in mock environment or connect your own service with minimal setup.
+It removes the need to build custom adapters or middleware—define a handbook for your service and the CLI will handle the rest.

 ## Quick Start